 It’s important to stay in contact with your solicitor throughout the moving process to ensure everyone is kept up to date with potential move dates and any delays are communicated up and down the chain.

-How will being on a zero hours contract affect your chances of getting a mortgage?
+How will being on a zero-hour contract affect your chances of getting a mortgage?

-As a zero hours worker, you may struggle to get your mortgage application accepted by some of the better-known lenders.
+As with many zero-hours contract workers, you may struggle to get your mortgage application accepted by some of the better-known lenders.
 High Street banks in particular will often have concerns that your job is too unstable, and your income is too unreliable.
 However, there are plenty of specialist providers out there who will be happy to take your employment status into account, accepting you for one of their zero hour contract mortgages.

 Why use a mortgage broker?